autonomous-testing/testing-autonomy/README.md

 Test script development is a tedious process and updating and maintaining them for every change does not come easy.
 A lot of time is spent on the initial test script authoring.

-Though there are other approaches like the Record and Playback method to automation testing, NLP based testing is not only intuitively easy but reliable.
+Though there are other approaches like the Record and Playback method to automation testing, NLP-based testing is not only intuitively easy but reliable.

 With NLP, you can still write your own tests but without the complexities of traditional test automation.

 Natural language processing is an artificial intelligence specialty by which machines can identify, interpret, and generate human language.
 NLP arises from the intersection of many disciplines such as computational linguistics and computer science.
-The aim of NLP is to build machines that can approximate human language comprehension.
+NLP aims to build machines that can approximate human language comprehension.

 sources: